Winter Wetsuit Guide 2020

 Neoprene thickness

-Winter wetsuits come mostly in 5mm and 6mm.
+Winter wetsuits come mostly in 5 mm and 6 mm.
 On and under the arms the neoprene is often thinner; the thickness of this neoprene is found after the slash (/).
-Example: 5/4mm means 5mm of neoprene around the torso and 4mm on the arms.
+Example: 5/4 mm means 5 mm of neoprene around the torso and 4 mm on the arms.
 The thicker the neoprene, the more warmth but also the less flexibility.

 Lining

 It is not only important what is on the outside.
 It is also about what is on the inside, what makes a wetsuit warm.
-A wetsuit with a lining cost you more, but in winter time it is nice to have at least lining on the core parts of your body, to keep you warm.
+A wetsuit with a lining costs you more, but in winter time it is nice to have at least lining on the core parts of your body, to keep you warm.
 Besides, it also dries quicker.
 And you do not want to put on a wet wetsuit in winter.
-Every brand has there own type of lining.
+Every brand has their own type of lining.
 Rip Curl has its flash lining, Vissla has its thermal fiber lining, Manera its magma fleece etc.

 Sealing

-There are many ways to seal a wetsuit, we're going to explain you the most common ones:
+There are many ways to seal a wetsuit, we're going to explain to you the most common ones:

-Rip curl | Quiksilver | Roxy | Hurley | Patagonia
+Rip Curl | Quiksilver | C-Skins | Vissla

-Types and differences?
+Same with wetsuits you have boots, hoods, gloves in different kinds of thickness and lining.
+Also, there is a difference between kitesurf/windsurf accessories and surf-oriented accessories.
+Your preference is all that matters considering neoprene.
+Warmth always comes with less flexibility.
+We show you the differences, explain the thickness and give suggestions on what works best when putting on your neoprene accessories.Types and differences?
 The difference between kitesurf and surf boots, mostly is about the sole.
 Kitesurf boots have a more stiffer and harder sole, that makes sure your feet don’t move so much while pushing into your strap.
-Surfing shoes have a bit more softer sole for optimal board feeling.
+Surfing shoes have a bit softer sole for optimal board feeling.

 Some shoes come with a round toe, where all your toes are free and able to touch one another therefore generates more heat.
 Then you've got a split toe, in this boot your big toe is separated from the rest, which gives you a little more stability since your feet won't be able to slip as much.

 Thickness?
-Neoprene boots come in 5mm or sometimes 7mm for winter.
+Neoprene boots come in 5 mm or sometimes 7 mm for winter.
 The fleece lining the brands are using for the wetsuits you mostly find back in their boots as well.
-When you use a 5mm with lining, you keep your flexibility and warmth and you usually don’t need to reach out to the 7mm.
+When you use a 5 mm with lining, you keep your flexibility and warmth and you usually don’t need to reach out to the 7 mm.

 How to put on?